ntibreymaximus/adakings_backend/RAILWAY_DEPLOYMENT.md

 ### Must Be Set Manually:
 - `DJANGO_SECRET_KEY` - Django secret key (generate a new one)
 - `CORS_ALLOWED_ORIGINS` - Your frontend domain(s)
-- Payment gateway credentials
+- Email service credentials (optional)
-- Email service credentials
+- Payment gateway credentials (when Paystack integration is completed)

 ## Monitoring and Debugging